DmytroZhdanov/car-rent/README.md

 1. Clone the repository: `git clone https://github.com/DmytroZhdanov/car-rent.git`
 2. Install dependencies: `npm install`
 3. Run the app: `npm run dev`
 4. Open [http://localhost:5173](http://localhost:5173) in your browser (Note: the port may be changed if 5173 port is occupied by another website).
+5. To stop your local server enter in CLI: `control` + `C` for Mac or `CNTRL` + `C` for Windows.

+Or if you want to use Docker, follow these steps (Note: You must have installed Docker app on your computer):

+1. Open CLI and enter the command:
+   `docker run -d --rm -p 5173:[port] --name car-rent dmytrozhdanov/car-rent`.
+2. Open [http://localhost:[port]](http://localhost:[port]) in your browser.
+3. To stop your local server enter in CLI: `docker stop car-rent`.
+It will automatically delete the container.
+   Replace `[port]` with desired port.
+You may replace it with the same `5173` port if it's not occupied currently by another website.

 ## Technologies Used

 - React
+- TypeScript
 - Redux
 - RTK Query
 - React Router
 - Axios (for API requests)
 - Mockapi.io (for mock backend)
+- Docker

 ## API

 The application uses a mock API created with [Mockapi.io](https://mockapi.io/).
 The `adverts` resource contains information about car listings.

 ## Redux State